ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 	```
 	# glance image-show <image-id>
 	```

-(#downloadedfiles)
-## Upload an image to an IBM Blue Box Cloud Glance repository using downloaded image files
+## <a name="downloadedimages"></a>Upload an image to an IBM Blue Box Cloud Glance repository using downloaded image files

 **Notes:**